mrsmith1337/mkinitcpio-ykfde/README-dracut.md

 To compile and use Yubikey full disk encryption you need:

 * libyubikey-devel
-* ykpers-devel
+* libykpers-devel
-* iniparser-devel
+* libiniparser-devel
 * libarchive-devel
-* cryptsetup-devel
+* libcryptsetup-devel
-* python-markdown
+* python2-Markdown
 * systemd-devel
-* keyutils-libs-devel
+* keyutils-devel

-Additionally you will need to have `make` and `pkg-config` installed to successfully compile.
+Additionally you will need to have `make` and `pkg-config` installed to successfully compile, and `rpmbuild` to create rpm.

 Build and install
 -----------------